gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 Other Web service capability can be used, for example, {{< external-link "NGINX" "https://nginx.org" >}}.

-## Testing our Standalone Proxy Installation
+## Testing Our Standalone Proxy Installation

 To complete the installation process we will test that we can send data to the standalone proxy and it stores it.